 Individuals Possibly Exempt from the Rule

-Minors traveling to Europe will also need to obtain an ETIAS.
-This requirement applies to all non-EU citizens visiting Europe for short stays.
-Minors can apply for their own ETIAS, but parents or guardians are able to apply on their behalf.
+Minors, including infants, traveling to Europe or the UK will also need to obtain the appropriate document.
+Minors can apply for their own ETIAS or ETA, but parents or guardians are able to apply on their behalf.
 The application process for minors is the same as for adults, and a valid passport or other approved travel document is necessary.

 Key Components of the 2025 Travel Rules